run-house/runhouse/docs/how-to-use-runhouse.rst

 My Pipeline is in Production, What's Next?
 ------------------------------------------
-Once in production, your ML pipelines will eventually experience some failures you need to debug.
-With Runhouse, engineers can easily and locally reproduce production runs, make changes to the underlying code, and push a change to the codebase.
-There is no debugging through the orchestrator, and no need to rebuild and resubmit.
-Fruthermore, we find that deploying with Runhouse has fewer errors to begin with, as the code has already been developed in a production-like environment.
+Once in production, your ML pipelines will inevitably encounter failures that require debugging.
+With Runhouse, engineers can easily and locally reproduce production runs, modify the underlying code, and push changes to the codebase.
+There’s no need to debug through the orchestrator or rebuild and resubmit.
+Furthermore, deploying with Runhouse tends to result in fewer errors from the start, as the code is developed in a production-like environment.

-This also makes production-to-research a seamless process.
-Many teams loathe revisiting the research-to-production process, so when code is deployed to production, there is little appetite to make small incremental improvements to the pipeline.
-With Runhouse, the pipeline is already running serverlessly, so incremental changes that are merged to the team codebase are automatically reflected in the production pipeline once tested via normal development processes.
+This also makes the transition from production back to research seamless.
+Many teams dread revisiting the research-to-production process, so once code is deployed, there’s often little motivation to make incremental improvements to the pipeline.
+With Runhouse, pipelines already run serverlessly, ensuring that incremental changes merged into the team codebase are automatically reflected in the production pipeline after being tested through standard development processes.

 There are other benefits to using Runhouse in production as you scale up usage.
 A few are included here:

-* **Shared services**: You may want to deploy shared services like an embeddings endpoint, and have all pipelines call it by name as a live service *or* import the code from the underlying team repository and stand it up separately in each pipeline.
-Either way, if you every update or improve this shared service, all pipelines will receive the downstream updates without any changes to the pipeline code.
+* **Shared services**: Deploy shared services, such as an embeddings endpoint, and allow all pipelines to either call it by name as a live service or import the code from the team repository to deploy it independently within each pipeline.
+  Any updates or improvements to the shared service are automatically applied to all pipelines without requiring changes to pipeline code.

 * **Compute abstraction**: As you add new resources to your pool, get credits from new clouds, or get new quota, if all users are using Runhouse to allocate ephemeral compute, there is no need to update any code or configuration files at the user level.
 The new resources are added by the platform team, and then automatically adopted by the full team.

-* **Infrastructure Migrations**: With Runhouse, your application code is entirely undecorated Python and the dispatch happens to arbitrary compute.
-If you ever choose to abandon your existing orchestrator, cloud provider, or any other tool, you simply have to move a small amount of dispatch code and infrastructure code configuration.
+* **Infrastructure Migrations**: Runhouse ensures your application code remains plain Python, with dispatch directed to arbitrary compute resources.
+  If you decide to switch orchestrators, cloud providers, or other tools, you only need to update a small amount of dispatch code (as little as one line to change cloud providers).

-* **Adopting Distributed Frameworks**: Runhouse is a perfect complement to distributed frameworks, with some built-in abstractions that let you scale to multiple clusters or start using Ray clusters easily.
+* **Adopting Distributed Frameworks**: Runhouse complements distributed frameworks with built-in abstractions that simplify scaling across multiple nodes or adopting frameworks like Ray.